khornyik/Datalab_dataVis_Project/README.md

 # Datalab_dataVis_Project
-Data Visualisation project for Datalab Community
+Data Visualisation project for Datalab Community.
+A joint project with @jremenyi1.